microsoft/MPPC23-Power-Apps/lab3/README.md

 # 🚀 Lab 3: Deploy

-> [!IMPORTANT]
-> This workshop is still work in progress for the time being.

 ## Lab 3 - Tasks

 In this lab, you will go though the following tasks: